Pilates was developed by Joseph Hubert Pilates, who believed that mental and physical health are strongly connected.

 Pilates died 1967

 in New York at the age of 83.
-His life's work was passed on and improved by pupils over the generations.
+His life's work was passed on and improved by students over the generations.
 Today about 11 million people worldwide practice Pilates and there are over 14,000 Pilates teachers.